axthxvy1/GBA6270-Final/README.md

 # Final Project for GBA6270

-simple CI/CD pipeline using docker,jenkins, and terraform
+simple CI/CD pipeline using docker,jenkins, and terrafor